iancze/DiskJockey/README.md

 ## Use

-Now, the `JudithExcalibur` package should be installed globally on your system.
+Now, the `JudithExcalibur` package should be successfully installed user-wide.
 Because it is likely that you will want to fit more than just one disk, or use different model specifications for a particular disk, the code structure is organized so that you will have a separate directory for each run.
 For example,

     $ mkdir ExcitingDisk
     $ cd ExcitingDisk